PierreBSC/Viral-Track/README.md

 The first step consists in creating a **STAR** index that include both host and virus reference genomes.
 To do so first download the **ViruSite**  [genome reference database](http://www.virusite.org/index.php?nav=download).
 Host genome has also to be downloaded from the [ensembl website](https://www.ensembl.org/info/data/ftp/index.html).
+This can take some time and requires large amount of memory and storage space : please check that you have at least 32 GB of RAM and more than 100GB of avaible memory.

-The  **STAR** index can now be build by typing :
+The  **STAR** index can now be built by typing :

 ```batch
 mkdir /path/to/index
 STAR --runThreadN N --runMode genomeGenerate --genomeDir /path/to/index --genomeFastaFiles /path/to/Virusite_file.fa  path/to/Host_genome_chromosome*.fa
 ```

-This can take some time and requires large amount of memory and storage space : please check that you have at least 32 GB of RAM and more than 100GB of avaible memory.

 Lastly you need to create a small file that list all the viruses included in the index and their genome length.
 We provide an example in the Github that corresponds to the VirusSite dataset.